izo0x90/snake-toy-vm/README.md

   <img src="logo2.png" width="820">
 </p>

-# Snake toy VM
+# Snake toy VM :snake:

-A generalized toy virtual machine, assembler and debuger written in python.
+A generalized toy virtual machine, assembler, debugger/ UI written in python.
 Intended as just a fun time waster over a few weekends for myself, and also somehow we dragged in [@zayfod](https://github.com/zayfod) into this too, but maybe there is some educational value to others?

-- Keeping things simple, illustrating basic ideas behind classical computing, emulation and VMs.
+- Keeping things simple, illustrating basic ideas behind classical computing, emulation and VMs
 - Modular
   - Allows for definition of custom assembly sytaxes
   - Swapping/ extending instruction sets